codeonlyjs/website/content/guide/apiRouter.md

 ### state {#Route#state}

-State associated with the route
+State associated with the route.

+The router stores important information in the state object so the clients should never edit settings in the state object.
+An application can however store additional information in the state object, by setting properties on it and then calling the [`replace`](apiRouter#Router#replace) method.

 ```ts